-The electronic odometer is more accurate than a mechanical one and it’s not as easy to alter.
+Electronic odometers are more accurate than mechanical ones, and they aren’t as easy to alter.
 If you look at the illustration above, it shows the mileage of the vehicle at 100000 km, revealed electronically.

 RELATED: 7 Types of Gauges on a Car Dashboard